County Dublin: European elections

-National Government
+National government

 As the capital city, Dublin is the seat of the national parliament of Ireland, the Oireachtas.
-It is composed of the President of Ireland, Seanad Éireann as the upper house, and Dáil Éireann as the lower house.
+It is composed of the president of Ireland, Dáil Éireann as a house of representatives, and Seanad Éireann as an upper house.
 Both houses of the Oireachtas meet in Leinster House, a former ducal palace on Kildare Street.
 It has been the home of the Irish government since the creation of the Irish Free State.
-The First Dáil of the revolutionary Irish Republic met in the Round Room of the Mansion House, the present-day residence of the Lord Mayor of Dublin, in January 1919.
-The former Irish Houses of Parliament, which were abolished in 1801, are located at College Green.
-Government Buildings, located on Merrion Street, house the Department of the Taoiseach, the Council Chamber, the Department of Finance and the Office of the Attorney General.
+The First Dáil of the revolutionary Irish Republic met in the Round Room of the Mansion House, the present-day residence of the lord mayor of Dublin, in January 1919.
+The former Irish Parliament, which was abolished in 1801, was located at College Green; Parliament House now holds a branch of Bank of Ireland.
+Government Buildings, located on Merrion Street, houses the Department of the Taoiseach, the Council Chamber, the Department of Finance, and the Office of the Attorney General.

-The President resides in Áras an Uachtaráin in Phoenix Park, a stately ranger's lodge built in 1757.
-The house was bought by the Crown in 1780 to be used as the summer residence of the Lord Lieutenant of Ireland, the British viceroy in the Kingdom of Ireland.
-Following independence, the lodge was earmarked as the potential home of the Governor-General, but this was highly controversial as it symbolised continued British rule over Ireland, so it was left empty for many years.
+The president resides in Áras an Uachtaráin in Phoenix Park, a stately ranger's lodge built in 1757.
+The house was bought by the Crown in 1780 to be used as the summer residence of the lord lieutenant of Ireland, the British viceroy in the Kingdom of Ireland.
+Following independence, the lodge was earmarked as the potential home of the governor-general, but this was highly controversial as it symbolised continued British rule over Ireland, so it was left empty for many years.
 President Douglas Hyde "temporarily" occupied the building in 1938, as Taoiseach Éamon de Valera intended to demolish it and build a more modest presidential bungalow on the site.
 Those plans were scrapped during The Emergency and the lodge became the president's permanent residence.

 Much like Áras an Uachtaráin, many of the grand estate homes of the former aristocracy were re-purposed for State use in the 20th century.
-The Deerfield Residence, also in Phoenix Park, is the official residence of the United States Ambassador to Ireland, while Glencairn House in south Dublin is used as the British Ambassador's residence.
+The Deerfield Residence, also in Phoenix Park, is the official residence of the United States ambassador to Ireland, while Glencairn House in south Dublin is used as the British ambassador's residence.
 Farmleigh House, one of the Guinness family residences, was acquired by the government in 1999 for use as the official Irish state guest house.

 Many other prominent judicial and political organs are located within Dublin, including the Four Courts, which is the principal seat of the Supreme Court, the Court of Appeal, the High Court and the Dublin Circuit Court; and the Custom House, which houses the Department of Housing, Local Government and Heritage.
 Once the centuries-long seat of the British government's administration in Ireland, Dublin Castle is now only used for ceremonial purposes, such as policy launches, hosting of State visits, and the inauguration of the president.